-Figure 1 shows the number and fraction of indirect branch mispredictions per 1K retired instructions (MPKI) in different Windows applications run on an Intel Core Duo T2500 processor [27] which includes a specialized indirect branch predictor [19].
-The data is collected with hardware performance counters using VTune [28].
-In the examined Windows applications, on average 28% of the branch mispredictions are due to indirect branches.
-In two programs, Virtutech Simics [38] and Microsoft Excel 2003, almost half of the branch mispredictions are caused by indirect branches.
+Fig. 1 shows the number and fraction of indirect branch mispredictions per 1000 retired instructions (MPKI) in different Windows applications run on an Intel Core Duo T2500 processor [26] which includes a specialized indirect branch predictor [20].
+The data are collected with hardware performance counters using VTune [27].
+In the examined Windows applications, on average 28 percent of the branch mispredictions are due to indirect branches.
+In two programs, Virtutech Simics [39] and Microsoft Excel 2003, almost half of the branch mispredictions are caused by indirect branches.
 These results show that indirect branches cause a considerable fraction of all mispredictions even in today's relatively small-scale desktop applications.